 For us, Spain is one of those countries that keeps begging us to return.
-We’ve visited Spain with kids twice, including just last year, and I’ll admit that I’ve been scoping plane tickets to go back for months.
+We’ve traveled to Spain as a family with kids twice, including just last year, and I’ll admit that I’ve been scoping plane tickets to go back for months.

 What’s the deal?

-Here are just a few reasons why a family trip to Spain is always a good idea:
+Here are just a few reasons why a family vacation to Spain is always a good idea:

 Pin this for later!

--With so many amazing places in Spain for kids, you’ll never be able to see it all.
+-With so many amazing things to do with kids in Spain, you’ll never be able to see it all.
 You could spend a lifetime in Spain and still encounter surprises!

 -There are things to do in Spain with kids that appeal to all types of traveling families.
 City exploration, mountain hiking, food touring, beach lounging… The diversity of experiences in Spain is incredible!